att/rcloud/doc/1.5/whatsnew/doc.md

 ### Locator

-`locator()` is supported, enabling point+click R tools such as `identify()`.
+The standard R [`locator()` command](https://stat.ethz.ch/R-manual/R-devel/library/graphics/html/locator.html) is supported, enabling point+click R tools such as `identify()`.
 When the locator is active, RCloud adds a blue border around a plot and changes the cursor to a crosshair:

 ![locator](img/locator.png)

 To add points, left-click on the plot.
 To end/abort a locator request, press the &lt;ESC&gt; key.
-Once you have selected your locations, RCloud displays them below the plot:
+Once you have selected your locations, `locator()` returns the points clicked:

 ![locator](img/locator_res.png)